Thamaraikannan00011/Terraform/terraform_notes.md

 - A domain specific language used to define infrastructure as code, primarly tools like Terraform, OpenTofu.
 - It is designed to be human-readable while enabling structured data generation.

+## Terraform Workflow:

+1. Init:
+    + to prepare the current working directory for use with Terraform.
+    + download providers and initialize backend.
+2. Validate:
+    + Validate the syntax and configuration of Terraform files.
+3. Plan:
+    + Create an execution plan showing what Terraform will do.
+    + Shows what resources will be created, modified, or destroyed.
+    + Builds dependency graph to determine execution order.
+    ### output symbols
+    * "+" = Resource will be created.
+    * "~" = Resource will be modified.
+    * "-" = Resource will be destroyed
+4. Apply:
+    + Apply the changes required to reach the desired state.
+    + Updates the state file with current infrastructure state.
+5. Destroy:
+    + Destroy all resources managed by Terraform.
+    + Removes resources in reverse dependency order.
+    + Updates state file to reflect destroyed resources